robert-sykes/robert-sykes/README.md

 ### :book: About Me
 - 💼 Lead developer at Salesfire
 - 👁️ Volunteer at Focus on Vision CIC
-- 👔 Full-stack web developer
+- 👔 Full-stack web developer, hobbyist game programmer
 - 🖥️ MacOS, Windows

 ### ⚡ Languages I use